Leak detection

 Leaks you can't locate

 When you detect a leak using our simple water meter test but can't locate it, a leak detection specialist can help.
 Not all plumbers have the special tools and skills needed to find leaks hidden underground and inside walls.
 Our WaterFix Concealed Leaks program provides a full range of leak detection and repair services.
+If a licensed plumber finds and repairs a hidden leak, you can apply for a hidden leak allowance on your bill.

 Water meter tap leaks